 When searching for an e-commerce platform there are several options that are available.
-As Los Angeles e-commerce experts we’ve had experience with e-commerce platforms both custom-built and third-party since our early years (learn more about our e-commerce expertise).
-This article focuses primarily on two major platforms rather than an overview of all platforms.
-However, because both have a vast amount of functionality that is similar to other platforms this can also be interpreted as a high-level hosted vs self-hosted comparison.
+As a Los Angeles e-commerce agency, we’ve had experience with several e-commerce platforms, both custom-built and third-party platforms since our early years.
+This article focuses primarily on two major platforms – Magento vs Shopify.
+Both have a vast amount of functionality that is similar to other platforms this can also be interpreted as a high-level hosted vs self-hosted comparison.

-Since both platforms offer many of the common e-commerce platform features, the main difference between the two is that with Magento you own all of the code that runs your site while Shopify you don’t own any of it.
-The biggest impact that has is by owning the code you are also responsible for finding a way to host it and maintain it, likely by outsourcing that responsibility to another company.
+Since both platforms offer many of the common e-commerce features, the major difference between the two is that with Magento you own all of the code that runs your site while Shopify you don’t own any of it.
+The biggest impact of not “owning” the code is the responsibility of finding a way of hosting and maintaining it.
+This is likely achieved by outsourcing that responsibility to another company.
 For Shopify, they host and maintain practically everything except the third-party apps and how you configure the store.

 By now you’re probably seeing one of the main trade offs: convenience vs. lock-in.